james-knott-iw/microservice-project/README.md

 - Navigate back to the General tab and select the `folder icon` in the `Filename` row.
 - This opens a new popup window - select the three dots and select `Upload`
 - This will spawn a new popup window and you can upload the `MOCK_DATA.csv`.
+- Close the `Upload` window and then select the `folder icon` again.
+- Now you will see the `MOCK_DATA.csv`.
+Select it and
 - Close the `Upload` window and when you are back to the `General` tab select `OK` to import the mock data.
 - There should be a small popup in the bottom left corner of your browser window showing a successful import.